 - Any vandalism to the bus or related equipment that occurs on a trip may result in additional billing to cover the costs.
 This includes vandalism or damage to school bus lap belts.

 - The bus driver will be responsible for the routes or roads used during the trip.

 - Bus drivers and trip sponsors are expected to be mutually supportive and cooperative.
 Disputes should be reported in writing to the Transportation Supervisor.

-Drivers are often asked by sponsors to allow an unruly student to remain in the bus while the rest of the group participates in the activities at the trip destination.
+Drivers are often asked by sponsors to allow an unruly student to remain on the bus while the rest of the group participates in the activities at the trip's destination.
 This is not permitted.
 Sponsors will need to use an alternative method of discipline.

 Small Vehicle Permit Procedures

-Reminder, effective August 1, 1995 anyone operating a small vehicle who transports children to and from school, school to school, or to school-related events in vehicles owned or rented by the district or under contract to the district fall under the regulations from 1 CCR 301-26.
-Small Vehicle Operators are teachers, coaches, and other district employees or representatives transporting children in small vehicles (vehicles designed to transport 15 or fewer including the driver).
+Reminder, effective August 1, 1995, anyone operating a small vehicle who transports children to and from school, school to school, or to school-related events in vehicles owned or rented by the district or under contract to the district falls under the regulations of 1 CCR 301-26.
+Small Vehicle Operators are teachers, coaches, and other district employees or representatives transporting children in small vehicles (vehicles designed to transport 15 or fewer, including the driver).

 Minimum Requirements for a Small Vehicle Operator

 1. Must possess a valid Colorado operator's license.

 2. Must be at least 21 years of age.